cybermerqury/etsi-gs-qkd-014-referenceimplementation/README.md

 make run_server
 ```

-Runs the server using the same database created with `make db_start`.
+Runs the server using the same database created with `make setup`.

 ```bash
 make get_enc_key
 ```

 Retrieves an encryption key.

 ```bash